rvaccone/neovim-config/README.md

 3. Install your favorite terminal emulator _(optional)_

 I use both Ghostty ([download](https://ghostty.org/download)) and Warp ([download](https://app.warp.dev/get_warp?package=dmg)) terminal emulators for Neovim.

+> [!TIP]
+> For the best experience, use a terminal that supports true color and ligatures.

 4. Install a Nerd Font _(optional, but required for icons)_